ahmedkaludi/accelerated-mobile-pages/readme.txt

 11. Pingdom Speed Report for AMP

 == Changelog ==

+= 1.0.33 (10th March 2020) =
+* Improvement: Added reordering the elements on the page #2051
+* Improvement: Added CCPA for AMP support #4245
+* Improvement: Added filter to modify font face URL's #4258
+* Fixed: Elementor CSS not loading on front page in ALL in One SEO #4253

 = 1.0.32 (6th March 2020) =
 * Fixed: Syntax breaking in advanced google analytics section #4228